A Signet, Zale combo could sparkle

 Still, despite the inexpensive price tag on Zale, some analysts think Signet has room to grow on its own.

-Lazard Capital Market analyst Jennifer Davis said Signet still has room to grow through Kay locations out of traditional malls and it could expand Jared to 300 stores nationally.
+Lazard Capital Market analyst Jennifer Davis said Signet still has room to grow through Kay locations out of traditional malls and it could add as many as 300 Jared stores nationally.

 (Reporting by Jessica Hall and Phil Wahba; Editing by Steve Orlofsky)